Timendus/chip8-test-suite/README.md

 is read and written to is correct (third checkmark).
 If you see a cross instead of a checkmark in any of these spots, you have an issue in your interpreter logic.

+First, a note on the third checkmark, for the `vF` order: This checks to see if an instruction where `vF` is one of the operands (like `v0 += vF` / `0x80F4`) works as expected.
+It's easy to make the mistake of setting the `vF` register first, and then performing the mathematical operation.
+If you do that, however, `vF` will not hold the right value anymore at calculation time and your maths will be off when using that register as an input.

 The top part (that starts with "HAPPY" for "happy path") checks the behaviour of the following opcodes, in the case where we **don't** expect an overflow, carry